 Most top places to stay here fall within the budget to mid-range.
 For more selection, you’ll need to move further south towards Namba or north towards Umeda.
 Just expect to pay a little more.

-- HOTEL MYSTAYS Midosuji Honmachi: A brand-new 3-star on the scene offering crisp, bright, and clean rooms.
-America-mura and Dotonbori are within walking distance while Hommachi and Sakaisuji Hommachi Station connect you to destinations further afoot.
+• HOTEL MYSTAYS Midosuji Honmachi is a brand-new 3-star on the scene.
+It offers crisp, bright, and clean rooms.
+America-mura and Dotonbori are within walking distance.
+The nearby Hommachi and Sakaisuji Hommachi Station connect you to destinations further afoot.

-- MOXY Osaka Honmachi by Marriott: Remarkable interior design separates this brilliant pick from the budget/mid-range pack.
-Like all the brethren in its chain, the MOXY invites trend-setters with its hip outlook.
-Extras like a walk-in rain shower help this 3-star punch well above its weight.
+• MOXY Osaka Honmachi by Marriott features remarkable interior design.
+It separates this brilliant pick from the budget/mid-range pack.
+Like all the brethren in its chain, the MOXY invites trendsetters with its hip outlook.
+Extras like a walk-in rain shower help this 3-star punch above its weight.

-- St. Regis Osaka: The perfect Japanese 5-star experience, this top-notch luxury Osaka hotel hits it out-of-the-park with spacious elegant rooms and world-class amenities including the St. Regis’s signature personal butler service.
-From the 12th-floor skyline views at La Veduta and the rooftop Japanese garden oasis, every inch of this property is exquisite and splurge-worthy.
+• St. Regis Osaka cultivates the perfect Japanese 5-star experience.
+This top-notch luxury Osaka hotel hits it out of the park with its spacious, elegant rooms.
+The hotel brims with world-class amenities, including St. Regis’s signature personal butler service.
+You’ll enjoy the 12th-floor skyline views at La Veduta and the rooftop Japanese garden oasis.
+Every inch of this property is exquisite and splurge-worthy.

 Tennoji